-As of December 31, 2023 and 2022, the carrying value of property and equipment amounted to ₱31.68 million and ₱30.19 million, respectively (see Note 8).
-As of December 31, 2023 and 2022, the carrying value of ROU asset amounted to ₱0.48 million and ₱3.39 million, respectively (see Note 22).
+As of December 31, 2024 and 2023, the carrying value of property and equipment amounted to ₱32.22 million and ₱31.68 million, respectively (see Note 8).
+As of December 31, 2024 and 2023, the carrying value of ROU asset amounted to ₱14.67 million and ₱0.48 million, respectively (see Note 22).

-Recognition of pension asset
+Recognition of net pension liability

 The cost of defined benefit pension plans as well as the present value of the pension obligation are determined using actuarial valuations.
 The actuarial valuation involves making various assumptions.
 These include the determination of the discount rates, future salary increases and mortality rates.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, defined benefit obligations are highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
-The Company recognized net pension asset (liability) amounting to (₱1.24) million and ₱12.97 million as of December 31, 2023 and 2022, respectively (see Notes 9 and 20).
+The Company recognized net pension liability amounting to ₱3.22 million and ₱1.24 million as of December 31, 2024 and 2023, respectively (see Notes 9 and 20).